Sunday, June 10, 1984

 Was this a mirage after too many hours in the saddle?
 We slipped into a couple of valleys after Pennsboro and were climbing out of the second one when I saw something standing up ahead of me in the road at the crest of the hill.

 At first I thought it was Bruce, but he was behind me.
 Then it looked like a tree had sprouted from the pavement.
 As I got closer, it was a woman sitting astride a horse watching our slow approach.

 She called us over just as we were about to pass.
 There was a birthday party at a farmhouse.
 Someone offered us a beer, and we could see no reason to refuse.
-The beer was cold and numbed my sore butt and thigh muscles.
+The beer was cold and numbed my sore butt.
 We talked to the birthday dude, a self-admitted psychopath, and chatted with a guy who was learning to whittle.
 He gave Bruce something — we had to be told it was a horse’s head — that he said was a charm for our trip.
 Bruce put it in his handlebar bag and we continued up the hill.

 That must have been a charm, because when we topped the hill we had nothing but flat road ahead of us.
 We had reached the end of the Ozarks and the beginning of the Great Plains.
 We buzzed along for 13 miles to Golden City by 6 p.m., about 11 hours after we started this morning.

 We got up early at Lazy Louie’s and saw that the commotion we heard about midnight was four bicycle tourists arriving at the camp.
 From the looks of their bikes — all Peugeots — we figured it was the bunch from Connecticut (this was our last contact with them).
 We were anxious to get moving, though, and after talking with Louie while we broke camp, we took off about 7 a.m.